-3. ESMA shall, on its own initiative, after conducting a public consultation and after consulting the ESRB and, where appropriate, the competent authorities of third countries, identify, in accordance with the criteria set out in points (a) to (c) of paragraph 4 and notify to the Commission the classes of derivative contracts that should be included in its public register and that are subject to the clearing obligation provided in Article 4, but for which no CCP has yet received authorisation.
+3. ESMA shall, on its own initiative, after conducting a public consultation and after consulting the ESRB and, where appropriate, the competent authorities of third countries, identify, in accordance with the criteria set out in points (a), (b) and (c) of paragraph 4 and notify to the Commission the classes of derivatives that should be subject to the clearing obligation provided in Article 4, but for which no CCP has yet received authorisation.

-Following the notification, ESMA shall publish a call for a development of proposals for the clearing of those classes of derivative contracts.
+Following the notification, ESMA shall publish a call for a development of proposals for the clearing of those classes of derivatives.

-4. With an overarching aim of reducing systemic risk, the draft regulatory technical standards referred to in paragraph 2(a) shall take into consideration the following criteria:
+- 4. With the overarching aim of reducing systemic risk, the draft regulatory technical standards for the part referred to in paragraph 2(a) shall take into consideration the following criteria: - (a) the degree of standardisation of the contractual terms and operational processes of the relevant class of OTC derivatives;

-- (a) the degree of standardisation of the contractual terms and operational processes of the relevant class of OTC derivatives; - (b) the volume and the liquidity of the relevant class of OTC derivatives; - (c) the availability of fair, reliable and generally accepted pricing information in the relevant class of OTC derivatives;
+- (b) the volume and liquidity of the relevant class of OTC derivatives; - (c) the availability of fair, reliable and generally accepted pricing information in the relevant class of OTC derivatives;

-In the preparation of the draft regulatory technical standards, ESMA may take into consideration the interconnectedness between counterparties using the relevant classes of OTC derivative contracts, the anticipated impact on the levels of counterparty credit risk between counterparties as well as the impact on competition across the Union.
+In preparing those draft regulatory technical standards, ESMA may take into consideration the interconnectedness between counterparties using the relevant classes of OTC derivatives, the anticipated impact on the levels of counterparty credit risk between counterparties as well as the impact on competition across the Union.